-The content of these vectors was described in the section describing input.
+The content of these vectors was denoted in the describing input section.

 The scientific GRASP code is written in Fortran 90.
-In technical documentation there are descriptions about the structure of data flows, source file structure and locations.
+In the technical documentation there are descriptions of the structure of data flows, the source file structure and the locations.

-The "forward model" module in the code implements simulations of the inverted remote sensing observations.
-The GRASP "forward model" is rather universal, i.e. can simulate large variety of remote sensing observations (passive and active observations obtained from ground and space).
-Also it consists from several distinct blocks (Figure 2.1, “The architecture of the GRASP software package”): Aerosol single scattering, Surface reflectance and Radiative transfer calculations.
-These blocks are semi-independent in the sense that each block can be changed or entirely replaced with no effect or minimal effect on other parts of "forward model" routine.
-For example, GRASP "forward model" allows for the choice of physical approaches/models used for simulating surface reflectance.
+The "forward model" module implements simulations of the inverted remote sensing observations.
+The GRASP "forward model" is rather a universal one, i.e. can simulate large variety of remote sensing observations (passive and active observations obtained from ground and space).
+Also it consists from several distinct blocks (Figure 2.1, “The architecture of the GRASP software package”): aerosol single scattering; surface reflectance; and radiative transfer calculations.
+These blocks are semi-independent in the sense that each block can be changed or entirely replaced with no effect or minimal effect on other parts of the "forward model" routine.
+For example, GRASP "forward model" allows to choose physical approaches/models for simulating surface reflectance.

-The "numerical inversion" is functionally main and logistically the most complex part of the GRASP that drives the data flow of code.
-The description of the algorithm and details of the approach are given in the scientific papers listed in the Section 1.
-Here only we provide only short description sufficient for the understanding the structure and organization of GRASP Scientific Core.
+The "numerical inversion" is a main and most complex part of the code from the functional and the logistical point of view that governs the flow of the data.
+The description of the algorithm and the details of the approach are given in the scientific papers listed in Section 1.
+Here we provide only a short description sufficient for understanding the structure and the organization of the GRASP Scientific Core.

 The program includes two main "layers" (parts): Single-pixel inversion and Multi-pixel inversion.